AtelierFerrohenge/card/README.md

-		Quickly implemented, need to go back through and clean things up Then split the functionality into a base class for suit and rank Or perhaps do away with suit and rank altogether and just use the base Rewrite card deck to have a single data structure tracking all "known" cards rather than just the top or bottom
+		Quickly implemented, need to go back through and clean things up Then split the functionality into a base class for suit and rank Or perhaps do away with suit and rank altogether and just use the base Or even merge the functionality back into Card for a sort of dynamic enums base class
+	Rewrite card deck to have a single data structure tracking all "known" cards rather than just the top or bottom
 	Remove unnecessary GDScript virtuals and unbind C++ virtual overrides